GEKO-3/Knox-inventory/pos/README.md

 ---

-**Knox POS System v1.2.1**
+**Knox POS System v1.2.2**
-Built for efficiency, designed for mobile, optimized for restaurants with enhanced touch handling and comprehensive bill management.
+Built for efficiency, designed for mobile, optimized for restaurants with customer management, enhanced bill handling, and professional receipt system.